Mixing Things Up

 1. Ask questions and seek your student's opinions

-One of the best ways to engage your students is to directly solicit their opinions on the learning material at hand.
-When students are compelled to consider their own views and package them either into a written or verbal response (possibly in front of others), they inevitably handle the materials far more critically.
+One of the best ways to increase student engagement is to directly solicit their thoughts on the material at hand.
+Giving your students the expectation that you might call on them will inevitably cause them to handle the materials more critically, and pay more attention.
 It’s an excellent way of focusing students’ minds and instilling in them a healthy scepticism that’s essential to all good study.

 Be wary, though, some students can be shy when it comes to contributing to class discussions.
 To counter this, try and create an atmosphere in which questioning is encouraged and students feel comfortable offering an opinion, even if they're unsure.
-It goes without saying, responses like ‘that’s completely wrong’ or ‘how could you think that’ should be avoided at all costs.
-But you knew that already.
+If a student answers a question incorrectly, but elements of their answer are correct, be sure to acknowledge the good parts of their answer before calling on the next student.
+This will help all of your students recognize that participation won’t punish them.

 2. Assess the level of knowledge in the room and tailor your teaching accordingly

-Your class will quickly get bored if your lecture material is either too basic or too advanced for them to follow.
 Mitigate this by ascertaining the class’ general level of ability, and adjusting the complexity of your teaching accordingly.
-For instance, this could be done by getting your students to do an introductory test before your first class.
-Tip: make it enjoyable.
+For instance, this could be done by getting your students to do a short introductory quiz before your first class.
+This type of differentiation (or differentiated instruction) can help students stay engaged in various ways.

 3. Get students to present work themselves